wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_externalCategory`
     </td>
     <td markdown="span">
       Optionally, use this span tag to create a new category.
 If you don't define a value, it defaults to `externalCategory`.
-You see the category, when you select **Group External Services** from the application map settings.
+You see the category when you select **Group External Services** from the application map settings.
       <br/>![TO BE ADDED](images/)
       <br/>Wavefront assigns a default icon for customized categories.
 If you want to add your icon, contact [support@wavefront.com](mailto:support@wavefront.com).
     </td>